-Section 2.16 Permission to Use Information in Video/DVD and/or Audio Cassettes for Class Assignments
+Section 2.16 Client Permission to Use Information in Recordings for School of Social Work Instructional Course Assignments

-Often times, graduate-level social work students are enrolled in practice classes while they are completing a field placement.
+Often times, graduate level social work students are enrolled in practice classes while they are completing a field placement.
 Professors/instructors may give these students assignments that involve the participation of clients at the fieldwork site.
-In order for clients to participate, permission must be obtained and documented.
-The fieldwork site has the final say as to whether or not students can use their fieldwork site for a class assignment that requires recording.
-Fieldwork sites may require their own permissions as well.
-Students are required to complete the information below to document that voluntary permission has been officially obtained from client participants with the acknowledgment and signature of the supervisory field instructor and/or fieldwork site representative.
+In order for client's to participate, permission must be obtained and documented.
+This 3 page form indicates that voluntary permission has been officially obtained from client participants with the acknowledgement and signature of the supervisory field instructor and/or fieldwork site representative.

-To be completed by the social work student:
+To be completed by the social work student/intern: